chpalaiokostas/methddRAD/README.md

 The current version of methddRAD has the capacity of only handling data from reduced representation sequencing libraries that were created with the AciI restriction enzyme (recognition pattern: C|CGC).

+Additional information about the library construction for the creation of data suitable to be analyzed with methddRAD can be found at: DOI: dx.doi.org/10.17504/protocols.io.kxygx43bol8j/v1

 ### How to run the software